sebhz/fractals/attractors/python/docker/README.hugo.md

 ## Prepare the static web page site
 We'll use [Hugo](https://gohugo.io/), with the [Autophugo](https://github.com/kc0bfv/autophugo) theme, and run Hugo inside a container also.
-To simplify things, we'll host the site on the disk directly rather than using a Docker volume to share data between our attractor generator and Hugo.

 ```
 % docker run --rm \
              --interactive \